No, your pan isn’t ruined! Carbon steel pan rust is easy to remove

 But fear not!
-Removing rust from a carbon steel pan is easy and your pan will perform just as good (if not better!) after the rust has been removed.
+Removing a rust stain from a carbon steel pan is easy and your pan will perform just as good (if not better!) after the rust has been removed.

 Does carbon steel rust?

-Unlike stainless steel, carbon steel is capable of rusting if left in a moist environment for an extended period of time.
+When it comes to learning how to remove rust from pans, it's important you know what kind of material you are working with.
+Unlike stainless steel cookware, carbon steel is capable of rusting if left in a moist environment for an extended period of time.
 This is due to the presence of oxidizable iron in carbon steel’s alloy, which is what also allows cast iron to rust.

 When does carbon steel rust?

 Most carbon steel pan owners will only have to worry about their cookware rusting after it’s been exposed to water for an extended period of time.
-This most commonly occurs after a cleaning.
+Extensive rust commonly occurs after a cleaning.